MattCowgill/readeba/README.md

   my_theme +
   labs(subtitle = "Average annualised wage increase (AAWI)\nin newly-lodged enterprise agreements",
        caption = "Source: Fair Work Commission")
+#> Warning: The following aesthetics were dropped during statistical transformation: weight
+#> ℹ This can happen when ggplot fails to infer the correct grouping structure in
+#>   the data.
+#> ℹ Did you forget to specify a `group` aesthetic or to convert a numerical
+#>   variable into a factor?
 ```

 <img src="man/figures/README-unnamed-chunk-3-1.png" width="100%" />